PKtoon/chat_app/README.md

 Simple chat application with server and client.

 Self hosting server.
-Client able to connect to any given server address.
+Client is able to connect to any given server address.

 Client have simple interface and easy to understand.
 With Qt's environment variable a dark mode is possible.